Roxette Murdoch: Playing career

+St Helens

 In 2018, Murdoch signed with St Helens in the RFL Women's Super League.
 In 2019, she joined the Warrington Wolves and captained the side, leading them to promotion to the Super League.
 In May 2020, she was named in the England women's performance squad, later pledging her allegiance to England for the 2021 Women's Rugby League World Cup.

+Central Coast Roosters

 In 2021, Murdoch returned to Australia, joining the Central Coast Roosters in the NSWRL Women's Premiership.
 In February 2021, she represented the Māori All Stars in the NRL All Stars match.

+Brisbane Broncos

 In December 2021, Murdoch signed with the Brisbane Broncos.
 Before the 2021 NRL Women's season was postponed, she originally signed with the Sydney Roosters but instead joined the Broncos when her family relocated to Queensland.
 In February 2022, she again represented the Māori All Stars.

-In Round 1 of the 2021 NRL Women's season, Murdoch made her debut for the Broncos, scoring a try in a win over the Sydney Roosters.
+In Round 1 of the 2021 NRL Women's season, Murdoch made her debut for the Broncos, scoring a try in a win over the Sydney Roosters Women.

+International

 In October 2022 she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.